Radiation therapy, also known as radiotherapy is a type of treatment

 ● Istanbul has a humid subtropical climate, so the summer months are generally warm and in winter temperatures differ from place to place.

-Radiation therapy, also known as radiotherapy is a type of treatment which uses ionizing radiation as a means to treat cancer and eliminate malignant cells.
+Radiation therapy, also known as radiotherapy is a type of treatment performed to treat cancer and eliminate malignant cells, which also involves the use of ionizing radiation.

 Radiotherapy treatment or radiation therapy can be used in the following ways:

-● Before cancer surgery, in order to shrink a tumour – this is called neoadjuvant therapy
+● Before cancer surgery, in order to shrink a tumor – this is called neoadjuvant therapy

 ● After cancer surgery, in order to stop the growth of any remaining cancer cells – this is called adjuvant therapy